manic-3dprint/Vorpal_Gamepad/README.md

 - The message at the bottom will say "No Paired Device".
 - Click on the Settings gear icon on the right of the page, find Bluetooth Devices, click on it.
 - There will be a list of all paired bluetooth devices, select the bluetooth for the Robot.
-- Make sure that the correct version of the Vorpal Hexapod is selected - all new kits will use version 3
+- Make sure that the correct version of the Vorpal Hexapod is selected - all new kits (starting July 15, 2020) will use version 3.
 - You can modify the other Preferences (recommended to leave Connect Automatically to on).
 - Return to the main screen.
 - The message should say No Connection and the Bluetooth icon will be black.